pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 ## Message Framework

 A messages framework is responsible for information exchange between independent workers.
-The information is transmitted through correspondent media and curried out by **Messages**, which are the instances of special *messages classes*, described in details in the next chapter.
+The transfer API itself is built using very reduced subset of standard MPI API, hiding more advanced and complex details of MPI API from users.
+The information is transmitted through correspondent media and wrapped by **Messages**, which are the instances of special *messages classes*, described in details in the next chapter.
 The same interface is used for sending initial job description and parameters from the *logon node* to cluster nodes, but as  neither Matlab MPI nor normal MPI is available for communications between logon node and a parallel job, only file-based messages are used for job initialisation.

 The parent for all messages framework classes is abstract **iMessagesFramework** interface, which provides methods, common for all messages framework, and defines the interface for methods, which need different physical realization.